 Shaping your company culture

-If you have run a comprehensive survey following the advice and tips above, the results will identify any areas of concern from your employees.
+If you have run a comprehensive survey following the action planning advice and tips above, the results will identify any areas of concern from your employees.
 The culture of your company however can't be changed in a few weeks without a clear vision supported by authentic values and an outrageous ambition.
 These collectively are known as Organisational Clarity, that helps form trust and belief in your workplace.
 Read more about shaping your company culture here.